-How do I get keys?16 How do I get my Gold Card (CC ID card)?16 How do I get information about my basic IT set up? (email, network drives, setting up printers, voicemail) Where can I find information about parking?
-Is there support for faculty presenting at conferences?
-I will be taking students on field trips.
+FAC Qs 17 Where Can I Find Resources to Help Get Ready for the Start of Class?
+17 How do I get keys?
+17 How do I get my Gold Card (CC ID card)?
+17 How do I get information about my basic IT set up? (email, network drives, setting up printe voicemail) • Where can I find information about parking?
+17 Is there support for faculty presenting at conferences?
+17 I will be taking students on field trips.
 Where can I find planning info?
-Can I use college vehicles?10 Do we proctor exams?
-What is the Honor Code?17 Do we have a CC policy on use of generative AI?17 I have a student who wants to join my class, but they cannot "add" the course because they do no have the prerequisites.
-What should I do?17 How are class waitlists managed?17 When and how often should I have office hours?
-How often can I schedule afternoon class?17 Where can I find a collection of campus policies and academic policies?
-I am bringing in grant/sponsored research.
-What should I do?18 How do I view my research account balance?18 I am an international faculty member and the college is sponsoring my work and immigration visa.
+Can I use college vehice How do I book the Baca Campus or the CC Cabin for class field trips 18 Do we proctor exams?
+What is the Honor Code?
+18 Do we have a CC policy on the use of generative AI?
+18 I have a student who wants to join my class, but they cannot "add" the course because they not have the prerequisites.
+What should I do?
+How are class waitlists managed?
+18 When and how often should I have office hours?
+How often can I schedule afternoon class?.
+19 Where can I find a collection of campus policies and academic policies?
+19 I am bringing in grant/sponsored research.
+What should I do?
+19 How do I view my research account balance?
+19 I am an international faculty member, and the college is sponsoring my work and immigration visa.
 Where can I get more information?
-What are the students' graduation requirements?18 Can I find out more about campus safety?
+What are the students' graduation requirements?
+19 Can I find out more about campus safety?
 Do you publish past statistics?
+19